cjgleason/calval_toolbox/README.md

 **Distance threshold:** Within 200m

-***These will be specific to each river and are subject to change/should be up for debate!***
+***These should be specific to each river and are subject to change/should be up for debate!***

-- Next, run the select_appropriate_drift function.
+- Next, run the select_appropriate_drift function which matches GNSS drifts to SWOT granules.

+- Create a list of SWOT pass names to process.
+Next, average the start and end date times of the granule to get a mean SWOT granule time in UTC.

+- The first check is if the SWOT time matches the drift time.

-- First, read in the node water surface elevation csv, convert time to POSTIXct, and calculate the time to SWOT overpass.
+- Read in the node water surface elevation csv, convert time to POSTIXct, and calculate the time to SWOT overpass.

 - Make an index of what drift node observations to keep and remove based on the time threshold.